0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/how-to-create-your-own-second-layer-solution.md

 ## Voting example code

 The [voting example](live-example-of-pbc-as-second-layer.md) works by having two separate smart contracts, one deployed on the PBC testnet and another deployed on the Goerli testnet.

-The source code contracts can be found in the public repository https://gitlab.com/partisiablockchain/.
+The source code contracts can be found in the [public repository](https://gitlab.com/partisiablockchain/language/contracts/zk-as-a-service/).
 We urge you to study the two contracts to understand their common design, their differences, and how data is shared between them.

 We will not provide a line-by-line walkthrough of the code, as some knowledge of both PBC and EVM